wdidc/dc_instructor_handbook/03-class-management.md

   - Timing
   - frequent CFUs
     - with suggested mode (Turn and Talk, etc)
+    - includes group work / use of whiteboard
   - Exercises
   - Homework
   - Sample Questions (for quiz or slips)